Published in Criminal Law on June 14, 2018.

 Jobs that Require Employment Background Checks in Indiana

 Not every employer will pursue a criminal background check as a condition of employment.
-Certain field require that you must pass a background check.
+Certain fields require that you must pass a background check.

 This includes, but not limited to the following: